Ronald Reagan in music: Pre-presidency

-Ochs interchanges actors and politicians and pokes fun at Reagan for following in George Murphy's footsteps: Murphy, like Reagan, had been a film actor and became president of the Screen Actors Guild (SAG), then went on to be a Republican US Senator for the state of California.
+Ochs interchanges actors and politicians and pokes fun at Reagan for following in George Murphy's footsteps: Murphy, like Reagan, had been a film actor and became president of the Screen Actors Guild (SAG), then went on to be a Republican U.S. Senator for the state of California.
 Reagan had succeeded Murphy as SAG president where he worked as an informant for the FBI during the Hollywood blacklist period.
 Two decades later, Reagan also ran for office and became California's governor.

 Tom Lehrer made a similar comparison in his song "George Murphy", which opens: